 We send upcoming news through constant contact and use Facebook, Instagram and Twitter to let people know what is happening at TISC.
 Do you have skills that would help in this effort?
 This is a great opportunity to help us from the convenience of your home or office!

 Volunteer for a day or more to help improve the grounds of TISC or paint or repair.

 Did you know that TISC has over 100 boats?
 All of these get serious use (and a bit of abuse).
 We can always use help with sanding, oiling, painting and cleaning the vessels.

 Involvement can range from membership growth, to event planning, to presenting to parties interested in the growth and development of the Treasure Island Sailing Center.
 We always need people to help create these events to support our programs.

 No sailing program is complete without the racing aspect.
-TISC hosts several regatta’s during the year and each of these regattas could use support on land and on the waters.
-This is a fun way to watch the competition and help the young people enjoy our sport!
+TISC hosts several regatta’s during the year and each of these regattas could use support on land and on the water.
+This is a fun way to watch the competition and inspire the next generation of sailors!

 The administrative support volunteer will assist the team by providing clerical support in our office.
 This can include data entry, maintaining filling system, answering and directing phone calls